EngrMatin/lms_api/README.md

 The list of books can be viewed using GET method in the same endpoint: http://localhost:8000/books/books/

 ### Filter/Search books:
-A books can be searched using POST method in the same endpoint: http://localhost:8000/books/books?title__icontains= <some_text>
+A books can be searched using POST method in the endpoint: http://localhost:8000/books/books?title__icontains= <some_text>

 ### Update book:
 A specific book can be viewed or modified using the GET or PUT/PATCH method in the endpoint: http://localhost:8000/books/books/<book_id>/